ricardocastanho/vue-annoying-button/README.md

 ```

-  Defining a range to button translate
+  Defining a range to the button walk
 ```js
 // App.vue
 <template>